mills-entari/mills-entari/README.md

 I'm still filling out this profile, so I hope you can enjoy what little I have here thus far!

-### Current Project (Hobby)
+### Past Project (Hobby)

-My most recent hobby project is a game developed on Unity (C#) for iOS.
-It is a 3D battle-arena style game where the player constructs a mech and battles with it to craft upgrades and advance through a story-mode.
-The game is still in development and is being worked on with an artist friend from the game industry.
+A past hobby project, which ended development in February 2022, is a game developed on Unity (C#) for iOS.
+It is a 3D battle-arena style game where the player constructs mechs and battles with them to craft upgrades and advance through a story-mode.
+The game was in development with an artist friend from the game industry.

 [February 2022 Gameplay Video](https://www.youtube.com/watch?v=e8fIMHR2H7Y)

-The video linked above shows some early mechanics running on an actual device with a target 60 FPS.
-There is a lot more I can go into to break down the development thus far on it, but it will have to wait for a future status update 😊
+The video linked above shows some early mechanics running on an iPhone with a target 60 FPS.
+There is a lot more I can go into to break down the development on it up to that point, but it will have to wait for a future status update 😊

 ༼ つ ◕_◕ ༽つ